malithjkd/Project_CoDs_model1/README.md

 	Include that libry to the ArduinoIDE from Sketch-->Include Library-->Add .ZIP Library
 5. upload esp8266_receiver.ino and esp8266_transmitter.ino to two divices.
 6. Serial read the receiver module from arduinoIDE.

+20.03.2021

+7. Physical system faliure due to 12V input to 5V leds.
+Fixed on site.